How to Choose The Right Dab Surface

 As with most things in life, there tends to be a trade-off between hardness and toughness.
 As material gets very hard, it tends to become more brittle and easier to break by bending or crushing.
 A more flexible material, however, can easily be scratched or cut, but will usually not crease, crack, or shatter.
 Imagine a metallic substance that could be twisted like silly putty but could not be scratched; this would be a theoretical example of the ultimate mix between hardness and toughness.

 What does this tell us about materials for dabbing?

-The baseline for quality seems to quartz, with Chinese made quartz being the most abundant and popular due to price and availability.
+The baseline for quality seems to be quartz, with Chinese-made quartz being the most abundant and popular due to price and availability.
 While ruby and sapphire may be out of reach for most budget-minded users, quartz and SiC are two great options that provide a huge upgrade in flavor.
 Some of these premium dab surfaces also allow for heavier usage and longer cleaning intervals without degrading the quality of the surface.

 Surface Area Factors and Modifiers

 Besides the material type, the form and shape of the dabbing surface will make a difference as to how it will ultimately take on heat and vaporize.
 The main factors here are width, mass distribution, and texture.
 These factors all change the amount of surface area and the distance from the heat to the dab.
 Dialing in these factors will help you find the sweet spot between flavor, cannabinoid profile, and maximum vapor volume.